Benjamin-Schmitt/chall/README.md

 Then open localhost:3000 in your browser.

-# Libraries / Frameworks used
+# Libraries / Frameworks / Tools used
 - React
 - ReactPaginate
+- written in Node v.16.13.1 with some ES6 syntax

 # Decisions